 Seventh, you will find two numbers in each of column 9 and 8.
 The second number divided after the slash sign (/) indicates the rated specialties of education and engineering.
 The maximum number will be assigned for three in education and eight in engineering so that a maximum number of eleven at total can be attained in Column 8.
 In those ranked programs, I applied same standard to count for the latter number of Column 9 if each of specialties falls within #34 in rank.
 The rationale to incorporate the number of rated and quality programs underlies the breadth of two colleges and extent of survey practiced by USNW.
 So the specialties of English, history or sociology, physics, chemistry, and etc. are not considered that they are unitary with one scheme of ranking in NRC and generally considered as departmental.
+The specialties of other colleges, such as law, business, medicine and so, also are treated as same that they do not fall apart and are not considered independent for counting.
+It is because they are usually viewed as a unitary intellectual cluster as well as share an integral admission process of new students.
 The specialties of biological science are rated as similar to the NRC typology.
 However, the list of ranked schools is rather shorter with a small ambit of survey result, which, in turn, makes my PTDS ranking approach as less persuasive.
 For this slot, therefore, it seems more appropriate that you will refer to the ranked programs of NRC doctoral assessment in 2010.
 Nevertheless, the inclusion and exclusion of specialties beside the number stemmed from the graduate school ranking of USNW does not affect the PTDS score and final ranking of overall graduate programs in Column 1.
-In this method, the original frame of USNW is respected and the second number yielded from education and engineering can be supplemental to correspond with the diversification of expertise and intelligence.
+In this point of consideration, the original frame of USNW is respected and the second number yielded from education and engineering can be supplemental to correspond with the diversification of expertise and intelligence.
 The upper limit of included specialties, e.g., eleven, was decided with respect to the practice of NRC and education school.

 Eighth, you are informed that the USNW provides 37 colleges, departments, programs ranking at total that enable to guess the width of graduate programs and their viability across the institutions.
 Along with the classifications, more than minute information is available as titled "specialty."
 For the big departments or colleges, such as engineering or education, the specialty ranking can possibly equal with the fields of NRC study while it is just informative in most cases as deviated from the classification formula of fields in the NRC study.
 The programs in USNW including English, history or political science, physics and chemistry and so, fall within this category.
-The rationale concerning a selection of 37 programs underlies their commonality as an intelligent cluster of graduate education as we consider the strength of graduate schools comprehensively, which is somewhat distinctive from the NRC assessment of specific research doctorate programs.
-This thought also corroborates the schema of USNW report, which introduces 9 colleges and departments, 14 programs under the title of Health, 7 programs in Science, and 7 programs in Social Sciences and Humanities.
-The USNW graduate programs ranking is unique and distinct if it deals with exclusively the graduate programs on tangible elements including colleges, departments and programs, who are staffed with the interested people, i.e., faculty, master and doctorate students.
+The rationale concerning a selection of 37 programs underlies their commonality as an intellectual cluster of graduate education as we consider the strength of graduate schools comprehensively, which is somewhat distinctive from the NRC assessment of specific research doctorate programs.
+This thought also corroborates the schema of USNW report, which introduces 9 colleges and departments, 14 programs under the title of Health, 7 programs ranking is unique and distinct if it deals with exclusively the graduate programs on tangible elements including colleges, departments and programs, who are staffed with the interested people, i.e., faculty, master and doctorate students.
 It is discernable from the mass of global reports that often rely on the classification of journals and faculty publication.
 This reference is hoped to facilitate a grasp of the complete picture of graduate schools in US.
 I like to welcome a suggestion about errors and wishes to improve the data or ranking scheme.